 2012 Election Cycle | Phase I Report | Phase II Report

 What is the JPE?

-This judicial performance evaluation (JPE) survey invites North Carolina attorneys to assess Superior and District Court judges and judicial candidates in the state.
+This judicial performance evaluation (JPE) survey invites North Carolina attorneys to assess all District and Superior Court judicial candidates and Special Superior Court judges in the state.
 The survey is conducted by the JPE Committee of the North Carolina Bar Association and funded by the North Carolina Bar Foundation.
 More than 30 states have judicial performance evaluation (JPE) programs.

 Why should I participate?

 The JPE provides anonymous performance feedback to sitting judges and valuable information to voters for the upcoming judicial elections.
 These evaluations provide each judge, the judiciary as whole, and the voting public crucial information for promoting confidence in the judiciary.
 Your response, which will be aggregated with those of your peers, is critical to the success of the JPE.

 Evaluation of a judge or judicial candidate typically takes only a minute or two.
 Most attorneys complete the survey in less than 15 minutes.
 You may return to the survey at another time if you do not complete it in one sitting.

 You may complete the survey anywhere that has access to the internet, including your mobile device.